Rewan-Adel/Restaurant-Management-System/README.md

 ### Critical API Endpoints Tested:

-1. Menu filtering and sorting.
+1. Auth register and login.
-2. Order creation and item management.
+2. Menu get all menu items and get one item.

 ---
 ### Deployment Link